ReSwift/ReactiveReSwift/README.md

 Button taps result in dispatched actions that will be handled by the store and its reducers, resulting in a new app state.

-This is a very basic example that only shows a subset of ReSwift's features, read the Getting Started Guide to see how you can build entire apps with this architecture.
+This is a very basic example that only shows a subset of ReactiveReSwift's features, read the Getting Started Guide to see how you can build entire apps with this architecture.
 For a complete implementation of this example see the [ReactiveCounterExample](https://github.com/Qata/ReactiveCounterExample) project.

 [You can also watch this talk on the motivation behind ReSwift](https://realm.io/news/benji-encz-unidirectional-data-flow-swift/).